Learn about our API and how to sync and transform design tokens in your design system.

 string

-Returns the repositories list of the current organization.
+mode: the name of the current mode

 Our vector has a default mode and is in a group named "icons".